openshift/enhancements/enhancements/monitoring/multi-tenant-alerting.md

 #### Failure Modes

-The validating webhook is configured with `failurePolicy: Fail`.
+The validating webhook for `AlertmanagerConfig` resources is configured with `failurePolicy: Fail`.
 Currently the validating webhook service is backed by a single prometheus-operator pod so there is a risk that users can't create/update AlertmanagerConfig resources when the pod isn't ready.
 We will address this limitation upstream by allowing the deployment of a highly-available webhook service ([issue][ha-webhook-service-issue]).

 #### Support Procedures